 This process is where an attorney is helpful in preparing your claim.
 Claimants cannot establish a wrongful death claim unless there is proof that the death was because of another party’s negligence.

 Another factor to consider in filing a wrongful death claim is time.
 The Texas statute of limitations establishes that your family must file the wrongful death action within two years of death.
 If one of the eligible immediate family members has not filed a claim within three months of the death, the executor or administrator of the deceased’s estate may bring the action.

 Some serious injuries (such as those resulting in coma, brain damage, and spinal cord damage) do not immediately result in death.
 In these situations, the victim and your family may have already filed a claim for personal injury against the negligent driver.
 If the injury eventually results in your loved one’s death, the personal injury case remains intact in what is known as a survival action.

 It is important to work with a personal injury attorney who has experience handling cases of wrongful death, as the laws and settlement process differ in these cases.
 Rather than seeking compensation for long-term damages done to the victim, the damages in a wrongful death action will reflect the burden and losses of the family of the deceased.

 Not all personal injury attorneys have the resources and ability to pursue a wrongful death claim, so it is an important question to ask when you are seeking legal counsel.

 The team at The Law Office of Julie Johnson has been the choice of many Dallas families who are dealing with the loss of a loved one.
-Fatal car accidents are just one of the many cases that can result in a wrongful death, and Julie’s team is here to help your family recover financially and emotionally.
+Fatal car accidents are just one of the many causes that can result in wrongful death, and Julie’s team is here to help your family recover financially and emotionally.
 Contact The Law Office of Julie Johnson today to schedule a free consultation regarding your case and learn how our attorneys ease the burden of the legal process following the death of a loved one: 214-290-8001.